Walter Goodman (artist): People I Have Painted

-The notable Spanish artist being Marià Fortuny, whom Goodman met in Florence in 1861.
+The notable Spanish artist being Mariano Fortuny, whom Goodman met in Florence in 1861.
 Goodman and Joaquin Cuadras struck up a friendship with the great Spanish artist in the early 1860s whilst they lived in Florence.
 Goodman relates how he sketched Fortuny without his knowledge, in 1861.
 Goodman says that Fortuny featured later on in a "rather large" composition of his – this is almost certainly a reference to The Printseller's Window.
 Goodman goes on to describe how the threesome visited the various bodegas around the Uffizi Palace.
 Their favourite haunt was Café Michael Angelo, in the Strada Nuova.
 The walls here were covered with al fresco murals, with the picture cord, nails and projected shadows formed by those objects, all of which were so accurately represented as to appear from a distance like the real thing.
 This early 1860s experience of the trompe-l'œil technique would be used to great effect by Goodman twenty years later with his masterpiece The Printseller's Window.
+Goodman's portrait of Fortuny was exhibited, along with The Printseller's Window and the Wilkie Collins portrait, at his Brighton studio in 1888.